volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_vpc_site.md

 `cloud_link` - (Required) Reference to Cloud Link.
 See [ref](#ref) below for details.

+`inside` - (Optional) CloudLink will be associated, and routes will be propagated with the Site Local Inside Network of this Site (bool).

+`outside` - (Optional) CloudLink will be associated, and routes will be propagated with the Site Local Outside Network of this Site (bool).

 ### Private Key

 TLS Private Key data in unencrypted PEM format including the PEM headers.
 The data may be optionally secured using BlindFold.
 TLS key has to match the accompanying certificate..